cdmanning/ESO-Addon-FasterCurrencyDeposits/README.md

-# ESO-Addon-FasterGoldDeposits
+# ESO-Addon-FasterCurrencyDepositseposits
-An Elder Scrolls Online add-on that introduces a quick-deposit button for faster bank deposits.
+An Elder Scrolls Online add-on that ...